And I wanted to, I don't normally have a show for tonight.

 I always envied it.

-I loved it, loved that tankard.
+I loved that tankard.

-And the tankard was all metal except the bottom was glass.
+And the tankard was all metal, except the bottom was glass.

 It was very cool.